Marit Stiles: Provincial politics

-NDP leadership
+Leader of the Ontario NDP

 Following the 2022 provincial election, the NDP remained in opposition and party leader Andrea Horwath stepped down.
 MPP Peter Tabuns became interim leader until the party could hold a leadership election in 2023.
 Stiles announced that she would run for NDP leader on September 22, 2022.
 During her campaign, she received endorsements from eight fellow MPPs.

-During her campaign, Stiles outlined five priorities for the NDP and the province.
+During her leadership campaign, Stiles outlined five priorities for the NDP and the province.
 She ran on climate action by creating jobs in sustainable industries and investing in green infrastructure.
-She called for "true reconciliation" by protecting Indigenous rights and addressing issues such as clean drinking water, treatment in the justice system and shelter.
+She called for "true reconciliation" by protecting indigenous rights and addressing issues such as clean drinking water, treatment in the justice system and shelter.
 Labour was another one of her priorities, and she has stated that she would like to focus on creating jobs where workers' rights and safety are respected.
 Another commitment was reforming the province's electoral system and moving away from first-past-the-post.
-Stiles has also criticized what she perceives as the Conservative's efforts to increase privatization of government services, and committed to improving public education, healthcare, and social security.
+Stiles has also criticized what she perceives as the Conservatives' efforts to increase privatization of government services, and committed to improving public education, healthcare, and social security.

-The NDP announced on December 5, 2022, that Stiles was set to become leader.
+The NDP announced on December 5, 2022, that Stiles was the only candidate in the leadership election, and hence leader-designate.
 While several other MPPs had explored running for leader, none were able to meet the entry requirements—which included raising a $55,000 fee—before the December 5 deadline.
-The official confirmation vote was scheduled for March 4, 2023, but the party's provincial council voted to move the date up to February 4.
+She was scheduled to be acclaimed as leader on March 4, 2023, but the party's provincial council voted to move the date up to February 4.
 Premier Doug Ford congratulated Stiles in a brief statement posted to Twitter stating "I'm looking forward to many spirited debates as we both strive to make Ontario the best place to live, work and raise a family."

 Stiles was formally confirmed on February 4, 2023, taking office as leader of the NDP and becoming the leader of the Official Opposition in Ontario.